carimado/cinaeste_app/README.md

 [] Stage 3 -
 1. Image Uploader for Avatar - ✓
 2. Bio - UPDATE SQL
-3. Movie of the Day for index.html
+3. Movie of the Day for index.html - ✓
 4. Other Static Pages (about.html, etc.)
-5. Community Reviews
+5. Community Reviews - ✓

 [] Stage 4 - CSS
 1. index.html - ✓
 2. profile.html
 3. login/sign_up.html - ✓
 4. search_results.html
 5. movie_description.html

+[] Stage 5 - Extras that I forgot about :(
+1. Add a button for new users to create watchlists - ✓

 ✓

+TO DO 10/10:
+- Password Hashing
 __________________________

-MVP -
+[✓] MVP
-- To create a web app, uses API to fetch movies based on user searches to like and store in user profile and watch lists
+- To create a web app, uses API to fetch movies based on user searches to like and store in user profile and watch lists - ✓
+- Visit community watchlists - ✓

 Extras -
 - Reviews and comments for watch lists
 - Top 250 movies and shows
-- Trending Watchlists (shows all watchlists from all users)